-EURON sheet: Before going on with workbook’s analysis, we present a more accurate description of how the bootstrap is implemented in QuantLibXL.
+Part of the object description and construction should be moved into the section devoted to curve construction with ql (even non xl!).EURON sheet: Before going on with workbook’s analysis, we present a more accurate description of how the bootstrap is implemented in QuantLibXL.
 The calibration starting point are instruments market quotes selected for liquidity and tenor.
 For each of this instruments you need to create a Quote Object using the QuantiLib function “qlSimpleQuote”.